mi8882255/gitLabMergeHelper/README.md

 Then ask for:
 - npm i
 - eslint on changed(without check spaces)
-- open it in idea
+- open it in idea (on mac you must create launcher: Tools > Create Commandline Launcher)